mohamed-omar-mubark/mo-panel/README.md

 ## Description
 ```
 Mo Panel is an admin dashboard template built with Bootstrap v5.1.3, Vue 3.
- You can build any type of web application like eCommerce, CRM, CMS, project management apps, admin panels etc using Mo Panel.
+ You can build any type of web application like eCommerce, admin panels etc using Mo Panel.
 ```

 ### What is Mo Panel?